Takakiriy/back-up-local-settings/README.md

     bin/back-up-files  "./bin/back-up-local-settings.ini"

-When performing a restore, specify the `-r` option as follows:
+When performing a restore, specify the `-r` or `--restore` option as follows:

     bin/back-up-files  "./bin/back-up-local-settings.ini"  -r